benjaminvanesser/upshot/README.md

 # upshot suite

-Upshot Suite is a Max package comprised of audio effects, event generators, trackers, instruments and many other tools/utilities.
-Upshot Suite was originally created to open up the Ultomaton environment (https://github.com/benjaminvanesser/ultomaton) and create a more flexible platform for building generative patches.
+Upshot Suite is a Max package (comprised of audio effects, event generators, trackers, sequencers, instruments and many other tools and utilities) which provides a flexible environment for building generative and live electronics performance patches.

 installation